 Too often we hear the excuse, “I just don’t have enough time” in relation to physical activity.
 Read this Fitness Tips if you are someone who is working fulltime in a stressful job, have kids and a family to care for, and are subject to all the other stresses of life that take up the majority of your time.
 Rest assured there is still a way to incorporate exercise into your weekly routine.

 Sure, guidelines suggest 30 minutes of exercise a day at least five times a week, which can sound quite overwhelming, especially to someone who claims they struggle to find five minutes of spare time in a day.
 In these Fitness Tips, you’ll see that the fact is that something is better than nothing.
 One minute is better than one second, and if we take this approach then all of a sudden exercise doesn’t sound all that scary.
 People tend to think they have to do their 30 minutes of exercise all in one bout or else there is no point.
 This is a common misconception that is seen and in actual fact, exercise can be broken up into smaller bouts across the duration of the day, such as three 10-minute blocks.

-The following tips and tricks can be incorporated into most busy schedules to not only fit in some extra physical activity, but also to increase motivation and facilitate continuation of a fitness program.
+The following fitness tips and tricks can be incorporated into most busy schedules to not only fit in some extra physical activity, but also to increase motivation and facilitate the continuation of a fitness program.

 - Use your commute